keckts/hcot/README.md

 Created by Henry Sheffield, this boilerplate provides a solid foundation for building modern web applications with Django, featuring email-based authentication, user profile management, and beautiful UI components.

+Extra guides can be found in the guides directory if needed.

 ## ✨ Features

 - 🔐 **Email-Based Authentication** - Modern signup/login with email instead of username